 Before you start giving feedback, begin by having a clear and positive intention to create a safe container for the conversation.
 For example, setting a clear intention would be informing your co-worker that you want to chat with them because you have ideas for improving your communication and are excited to share them.
 This is clear and positive compared to saying, “Let’s chat, things are not working,” which is not only vague but has no clear intention and does not foster a safe environment.

 Curate the right space

 To create a safe container, communicate your intention clearly and respectfully to your colleague.
 Consider the timing of the conversation and setting if it’s a sensitive subject matter.

 Remember, it’s very unlikely that a person will hear you (or care to hear you) if you haven’t made the effort to communicate a clear intention and established a safe space.
 If all you’re hearing is, “Yeah, I get that.
 Sounds good,” that’s not an indication that someone is actively preparing for your feedback.

 You’ve created a container and set a clear intention.
 Here are a few things to keep in mind when you’re having juicy conversations.

 Clarify with questions

 This is important when you’re both giving and receiving feedback.
 If you’re giving the feedback, take pauses to ask your partner questions on how this is landing for them and allow them to reflect on what you’re saying.
-If you’re receiving the feedback, ask clarifying questions or repeat back “What I heard you say is….” after you feel you have listened.
+If you’re receiving the feedback, ask clarifying questions or repeat back, “What I heard you say is….” after you feel you have listened.
 This can confirm you’re aligned on the intention of what is being communicated.

 Remember to listen

 One of our favorite tools at WE is an Active Listening Circle.
 You can activate one in your conversation by giving each person a designated amount of time to speak while everyone else is listening and not offering any commentary.
-This is a simple but powerful way to ensure that everyone gets space to speak.
+This is a simple but powerful way to ensure everyone gets the space to speak.